SkyTruth/CrowdProjects/Data/FrackFinder/PA/README.md

 groups based on confidence level, which is the ratio of number of crowd responses matching the dominant answer to the total number of responses for that task.
 These groups are: 90% to 100%, 80% to 90%, 70% to 80%, 60% to 70%,
 50% to 60% and < 50%.
-Each group was examined to determine the quality of the data based on the analyst's evaluation of each individual task.
-The 70% to 80% bin was found to contain unreliable data based on the analyst disagreeing with roughly 25% of the tasks in this bin.
+Each group of tasks was examined by a SkyTruth analyst to determine the quality of the data based on the analyst's evaluation of each individual task.
+The 70% to 80% bin was found to contain unreliable data based on the analyst disagreeing with the crowd's classification of roughly 25% of the tasks in this bin.
 All tasks with an agreement level >= 80% were passed on to the MoorFrog task generation phase and all tasks with an agreement level < 80% were re-examined internally by a SkyTruth employee.
 This yields a single dataset where each task has a classification that was confidently assigned by the crowd or a SkyTruth employee.
 A report with results from this analysis can be found in the documents for Tadpole:

     2005-2010/Transformations_and_QAQC/Tadpole/documents/2013-07-01-14-01-03-results_analysis.xlsx